cloudfoundry-attic/cf-riak-cs-release/README.md

 1. Create a stub file called `cf-riak-cs-aws-stub.yml` that contains the parameters in the example below.
 For a description of these parameters, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.

-    In addition what is required for the bosh-lite stub, you must include:
+    This stub differs from the bosh-lite stub in that it requires:

     * Username and password for admin user to support errands
     * Network and resource pool settings